 Low effort & high value (4) or, as we call them, "low-hanging fruit items", are resolved first.
 High effort & high value (2) items are addressed second depending on the project timeline and budget.

-The Rimac Nevera is an all-electric hypercar designed and manufactured in Croatia and is potentially the fastest-accelerating production car globally, reaching 0–97 km/h or 0–60mph in 1.85 seconds.
+The Rimac Nevera is an all-electric hypercar designed and manufactured in Croatia and is potentially the fastest-accelerating all-electric production car globally, reaching 0–97 km/h or 0–60mph in 1.85 seconds.

 McKnight Media has always been able to deliver everything even though they started with one designer and grew with our needs.
 We went from a basic product with a few users from our internal team and without any design to a complete product that’s sellable to the B2B space.